eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 nginx-4217019353-fk9ph   1/1       Running   0          10s
 ```

 So, you get the idea.
-You include `-n <namespacename>` in any kubectl invokation, and it will operate on the given namespace only.
+You include `-n <namespacename>` in any kubectl invocation, and it will operate on the given namespace only.
 You can also use `--all-namespaces=true" to get objects from all namespaces.

 The yaml files for the coming exercises will give you a better impression of what is sensible.